RikudouSage/QrPaymentSK/README.md

 - `QrPaymentException::ERR_DATE` - this code is thrown if the date is not a valid date
 - `QrPaymentException::ERR_MISSING_LIBRARY` - this code is thrown if you try to use `getQrImage()` method but don't have the `endroid\qrcode` library installed
-- `QrPaymentException::ERR_UNSUPPORTED_OS` - this code is thrown if you run this library on unsupported OS (currently only Linux supported)
 - `QrPaymentException::ERR_MISSING_REQUIRED_OPTION` - when you're missing any option that is required when you try to generate qr string
 - `QrPaymentException::ERR_FAILED_TO_CALCULATE_HASH` - when the hash calculation fails due tu unknown error